peterhinch/micropython-iot/README.md

 number of such `qos` messages sent in quick succession: on ESP8266 clients buffer overflows can occur.

-The ESP32 is not resilient under these circumstances.
-Setting `wait=False` is not recommended.
-If used, applications should be tested to verify resilience in the face of WiFi outages.
+In testing in 2019 the ESP32 was not resilient under these circumstances; this appears to have been fixed in current firmware builds.
+Nevertheless setting `wait=False` potentially risks resilience.
+If used, applications should be tested to verify quality of service in the presence of WiFi outages.

 If messages are sent with `wait=False` there is a chance that they may not be received in the order in which they were sent.
 As described above, in the event